leanlyhq/docs/docs/getting-started/stacks.md

 Head over to the [Leanly Stacks](/stacks) section to learn more.

-## Deploy your first React Application stack
+## Deploy your first static website

-### Getting Started Recap

-At this point, you should have set up an integration that connects to your chosen source code management tool (e.g. GitHub).
-Now, we’ll leverage this integration to bootstrap a first React application and CI/CD processes to eventually deploy and operationalize your first application.

-### Leanly React App Starter Kit
+### Static Website

-In this guide, we’ll deploy a simple Static React Website.
+In this guide, we’ll deploy a simple [static website](/stacks/applications/static-js-app).
 This website will be provided by Leanly's Instant Web Deploy, backed by AWS's powerful content delivery network, [Amazon CloudFront](https://aws.amazon.com/cloudfront/).
 Despite its impressive performance and global reach, this serverless solution is a cost-effective way to host static websites.
 You’ll see how quickly it can be set up!

 1. Go to your Leanly tenant and open the **Applications Catalog**.

-1. Choose **Leanly React App Starter Kit**.
+1. Choose **Static JavaScript Application**.

 1. Enter a friendly **name** for your stack.
 This is used only within Leanly to help you easily identify your application.

-1. Specify a **repository name** — this will be the actual Git repository that Leanly bootstraps for you.

-1. Skip the remaining settings for now; we’ll come back to them shortly.
+1. Select the **GitHub owner** you set up earlier.

+   > Not seeing any owners?
+Make sure you've [set up your initial GitHub integration](/getting-started/integrations)

+1. Select the **repository** the project you want to deploy is synced to.

+1. Optionally, change the **branch** the project you want to deploy is synced to.

 1. Click **Next** to move to the review step.